By Roy Burner (Minister of the Gospel)

 It is indeed a sad state when one chooses to ignore so great a blessing; with God Himself offering a lifeline in troublesome times!
 Jesus His Son, and our Savior, said: Peace I leave with you, my peace I give to you: not as the world gives, give I to you.
 Let not your heart be troubled, neither let it be afraid (John 15:27).

 Lifeline in troublesome times is as a rope strung along a vessel's weather deck to provide a handhold in rough weather.
 It is there for a purpose; to ignore that purpose could very well put a person's life in jeopardy of being washed overboard in foul weather.

-Lifeline of faith is encouraged by the apostle Paul who pointed out that faith, and a good conscience, is necessary.
-He said: Holding faith, and a good conscience; which some having put away (or rejected) concerning faith have made (or suffered) shipwreck (1 Timothy 1:19).
+Lifeline of faith is encouraged by Apostle Paul who pointed out that faith, and a good conscience, is necessary, in saying: Holding faith, and a good conscience; which some having put away (rejected) concerning faith have made (suffered) shipwreck (1 Timothy 1:19).

 A Bible commentary noted: Holding faith means that one to is maintain their confidence in God.
 The Scriptures reveal that some have rejected the inner moral voice of conscience (that of God's Spirit); and strayed away from the truth.
 In such a condition one fells to see the lifeline being extended to them!

 Lifeline in troublesome times may come in an unexpected way.
 Many Christians in South Korea; concerned about those in North Korea, have sent the Gospel message, through various means, tossing a lifeline to both believers and unbelievers alike.